shhyou/bain-cs111-web-fork/pages/_assignments/tutorials/tutorial_1/tutorial_1.md

 1. How was their solution different from yours (if at all)?
 1. Does their program run and generate the correct test images?

-> Note: If you've finishe in less than 30 minutes, you should either help other people in your group, or try your hand at the Advanced Tutorial.
+> Note: If you've finished in less than 30 minutes, you should either help other people in your group, or try your hand at the Advanced Tutorial.
 I won't open the form until the 30 minute mark of class.

 Once you've each taken a look, take a second to debrief.
 Anything either of you found difficult?
 Easy?
 Fun?
 Mind-blowing?
 Once you've debriefed, **both of you should fill out this** <a href="https://forms.gle/vhKxTCXHJUtMoD7v8" target="_blank">attendance Google Form</a>. **NOTE: You will need the NetID of the person's whose code you reviewed.**